-- Texture size of 1024x1024 pixels (512x512 is better) - Texture mapped using Atlas method (mandatory) - Model positioned appropriately to rotate around Y axis
+- Fewer than 1000000 (300000 for Trial version) polygons - Texture size of 4096×4096 (1024×1024 for Trial version) pixels - Texture mapped using Atlas method (mandatory) - Model positioned appropriately to rotate around Y axis

 Using LMB in the 3D View, you can rotate the model around its center of mass.
 Because translation is impossible here, you should rotate the model to the position in which you want it to appear on the web.